kubedb/docs/docs/guides/proxysql/overview/configure-proxysql.md

 Now ProxySQL has native support for Galera Cluster and Group Replication.
 ProxySQL can,

-- monitor of the backend servers in real time
+- monitor of the backend servers in real-time
 - redirect the traffic transparently
 - reconfigure automatically